AdityaKobbai/SBA-Loan-Default-Prediction-and-Analysis-Machine-Learning/README.md

 ```

 ### Feature engineering

-You should train/fit categorical features encoders on Train only.
+I  train/fitted  categorical features encoders on Train only.
 Use `transform` or equivalent function on Validation/Test datasets.

 It is important to understand all the steps before model training, so that you can reliably replicate and test them to produce scoring function.

-You should generate various new features.
-Examples of such features can be seen in the Module-3 lecture on GLMs.
-Your final model should have at least **10** new engineered features.
+The final model should has **10** new engineered features.
 One-hot-encoding, label encoding, and target encoding is not included in the **10** features.

 Ideas for Feature engineering for various types of variables:
 1. https://docs.h2o.ai/driverless-ai/1-10-lts/docs/userguide/transformations.html